seastan/lotr-lcg-set-generator/README.md

 8. Make sure that macros are enabled in Microsoft Excel.

-9. Go to the repo folder.
-Either use Anaconda to install Python dependenices and open a JupyterHub or just use VirtualEnv:
+9. Go to the repo folder and follow these steps:

   - Install Python 3.7 (or other Python 3 version), Pip and VirtualEnv.
   - `virtualenv env --python=python3.7`
   - `.\env\Scripts\activate.bat` (Windows) or `source env/bin/activate` (Mac)
   - `pip install jupyter py7zr pylint pyyaml reportlab requests xlwings`
-  - `jupyter notebook`

 10. Copy `configuration.default.yaml` to `configuration.yaml` and set the following values:

   - `sheet_gdid`: Google Drive ID of the cards spreadsheet
   - `sheet_type`: spreadsheet type, either `xlsm` (default) or `xlsx`
-  - `artwork_path`: local path to the folder with the cropped artwork (don't use for that any existing folder in this repo!)
+  - `artwork_path`: local path to the folder with the cropped artwork (don't use for that any existing folder in this repo)
   - `gimp_console_path`: path to GIMP console executable
   - `from_scratch`: whether to generate all cards from scratch (`true`) or to update only the cards, changed since the previous script run (`false`)
   - `set_ids`: list of set IDs to work on
   - `outputs`: list of outputs

+11. To run the workflow, go to the repo folder and follow these steps:

+  - `.\env\Scripts\activate.bat` (Windows) or `source env/bin/activate` (Mac)
+  - `python run_before_se.py`
+  - Open `setGenerator.seproject` generated above in Strange Eons and run `Script/makeCards` script by double clicking it.
+    Once completed, close Strange Eons (wait until it finished packing the project).
+  - `python run_after_se.py`

+  For debugging purposes you can also run these steps using the Jupyter notebook:

+  - `.\env\Scripts\activate.bat` (Windows) or `source env/bin/activate` (Mac)
+  - `jupyter notebook`
-11. Open `setGenerator.ipynb` and follow further instructions.
+  - Open `setGenerator.ipynb` in the browser.

+  Now there should be the following outputs:

+  - `Output/DB/<set name>/`: 300 dpi JPG images for general purposes.
+  - `Output/MakePlayingCards/<set name>`: `zip` and `7z` archives of 800 dpi PNG images to be printed on MakePlayingCards.com.
+  - `Output/OCTGN/<octgnid>/:` `set.xml` and `o8c` image pack (300 dpi JPG) for OCTGN.
+Add the latter using the "Add Image Packs" button from within OCTGN.
+  - `Output/PDF/<set name>/`: PDF files in `A4` and `letter` format for home printing.

 **GIMP Plugins**